Vase Savoy - Iittala

 The Aalto Vase dates back to 1936 and was first presented at the Paris World Fair the following year.
 Its fluid, organic form is still mouth blown today at the Iittala factory.
 It takes a team of seven skilled craftsmen working as one to create one Aalto vase, an icon of modern design.

-The Aalto vase is the best-known Finnish design object.
+The Aalto Vase is one of the best-known Finnish design object.
 It is also one of the most famous and revered glassware in the world.
 Aalto's classic has earned a place in permanent collections of museums around the world including New York's MoMa.

 The vase's form is experimental and daring yet it has universal appeal.
 Aalto never explained where exactly he got the inspiration for the flowing shape, but there are many theories.